dpmango/modi/README.md

 * `gulp --tunnel=[name]` or `gulp server --tunnel [name]` - runs dev server and allows you to easily share a web service on your local development machine (powered by [localtunnel.me](https://localtunnel.me/)).
 Your local site will be available at `[name].localtunnel.me`.
 * `gulp [task_name] --prod` or `gulp [task_name] --production` - run task in production mode.
 Some of the tasks (like, sass or js compilation) have additional settings for production mode (such as code minification), so with this flag you can force production mode. `gulp build` uses this mode by default.

-##Other
-You can also use [npm scripts](https://docs.npmjs.com/misc/scripts):

-* `npm run start` - same as `gulp default`.
-* `npm run build` - same as `gulp build`.
-* `npm run ghpages` to push only `./dist` folder to **gh-pages** branch on github (very useful for previews).

 ### Setup + all packages
 `yarn add gulp require-dir run-sequence gulp-util gulp-notify gulp-cache del gulp-sass gulp-sourcemaps gulp-postcss autoprefixer cssnano postcss-short postcss-sorting postcss-pseudoelements gulp-rename gulp-imagemin gulp-pug gulp-front-matter gulp-plumber gulp-if browser-sync gulp-consolidate require-yaml gulp-concat gulp-uglify gulp-svgmin gulp-svgstore gulp-cheerio through2 gulp.spritesmith vinyl-buffer gulp-htmlhint gulp-sass-lint gulp-eslint eslint-config-airbnb eslint-plugin-jsx-a11y eslint-plugin-react eslint-plugin-import gulp-replace gulp-svg-sprites`

-## Credits
-The idea of structure was originally developed by riverco.de studio.
-I took the best parts, redesigned the builder and adjust to my specific tasks.

-Original Gulp Starter Pack v.1 could be found of a separate branch